-Different types of organisations and legal representation exist amongst Member States.
+Different organisations types of and representation exist amongst Member States.
 In the majority of Member States the organisation that decides on applications for residence permits is also responsible for the legal representation in court.
-In other Member States external lawyers, for example from another government body, are responsible for legal representation.
+In other Member States external lawvers, for example from another government body, are responsible for legal representation.
 In some Member States more than one organisation is responsible for legal representation.
 Here responsibility depends on, for instance, the type of residence permit, the authority which decides on the appeal or the type of case.